 Why are they doing this?
 They know what the outcome is going to be.
 From where does this blind faith come forth?

 He laughed at the thought, then abruptly stopped clapping.
 His son, who couldn’t see beyond the six-foot gentleman in-front, did the same.
 He took his seat.
 So did his son.
-Eventually, the rest of the thirty-odd thousand people in the stadium stopped clapping and chanting and duly followed suit, in unnerving synchronicity.
+Eventually, the rest of the thirty-odd thousand people in the stadium stopped clapping and chanting and duly followed suit, in almost unnerving synchronicity.

 3:00.
 Kick off on the dot.
 A huge roar.
 The roar fell with a dull thud, as the opposition quickly dispossessed an attack for the home team, and launched the ball up field with pin-point accuracy.
-The crowd watched as the ball was headed down into the path of the oncoming midfielder, who dissected the oncoming two defenders with ease and left the striker – top scorer in the league no less – with a simple tap past the goalkeeper.
+The crowd watched as the ball was headed down into the path of the oncoming midfielder, in centre field, who dissected the oncoming two defenders with ease and left the striker – top scorer in the league no less – with a simple tap past the goalkeeper.

-The players stared at each other, the to the bench, looking for inspiration.
+The players stared at each other, then to the bench, looking for inspiration.
 The match plan (if there even was one) was blown apart in forty-six seconds.
 He looked around.
 Most of the crowd were looking at one another.
 Dumbfounded.

 Well, that optimism lasted, didn’t it?!